By Rebecca Sands, Content & Project Manager at Autonomy & the Urban Mobility Company

 According to a study conducted by the University of California – San Francisco, researchers found that the number of scooter-related injuries and hospitalisations had increased by over 200% in the United States between the years 2014 – 2018.
 While the International Transport Forum concluded that e-scooters were no more dangerous than cycles (and in fact a trip by a car or motorcycle in a dense urban setting was more likely to result in a fatality), there were recommendations to implement stronger regulations at the city, manufacturing, and operating levels.
 For the three winning Paris operators, riders’ physical safety must be managed on two levels: scooter hardware and public education.
 Following safety-by-design principles, specifications like suspension systems, wider decks that optimise gravity and, in Tier’s case, even the new provision of a helmet box, these stand out as important factors that help to prioritise user safety on the vehicle itself.

 In addition, each operator has taken initiatives to educate their riders on safe riding behavior and practices, whether through their online app, establishing a safety advisory board, or regular onsite demos and trainings.
-In terms of what cities are looking for, “The criteria are sometimes different from one city to another, but for us, sustainability and safety are the most important criteria” says Gorse.
-Additional criteria regarding user safety included data protection and insurance, of which each operator has implemented measures for both.
+In terms of what cities are looking for, “The criteria are sometimes different from one city to another, but for us, sustainability and safety are the most important” says Gorse.
+Additional factors regarding user safety included data protection and insurance, of which each operator has implemented measures for both.

 Operations Management, Maintenance, and Charging